GeekTrainer/learn-react/component-data/5-map.md

+You will often find yourself working with collections of data stored in an array.
+While working with array data is similar to any other object, we do need the ability to loop through the data and display it to the user.
+As you might suspect, we do this in JSX by using JavaScript code.
+In particular, we will use the `map` function.

-One of the most powerful tools available to JavaScript arrays is `map`. `map` allows you to create a modified copy of an array.
-This is useful when we need to convert the values of an array for display purposes. `map` is used quite frequently in React as it's the best way to display a list of items to a user.
+`map` allows you to create a modified copy of an array.
+This is useful when we need to convert the values of an array for display purposes.
+When we think about displaying values to a user, we want to take the value and embed it inside an HTML element.
+This is a perfect job for `map`.
+With `map` we can create a new array consisting of HTML containing individual values in the array for display.

 ## Using map